-In Vancouver Real Estate – many owners have made plenty of money on their homes or Real Estate investments.
-So, the government wants their piece of it of course!
+In Vancouver Real Estate – many home sellers have made a lot of money on their homes or Real Estate investments.
+The big question is will you be charged Capital Gains?

 Vancouver Real Estate & Capital Gains